When a Tesla Coil is in resonance, the voltage peak is situated near the coil’s top load, which is why sparks discharge from there.

 This device is really nothing more than a half-wave rectifier setup with the input terminals of the two diodes connected to the single wire transmission line, but it enables some thought-provoking results.

-Also, placing a 10 kΩ resistor, a capacitor, or a conductor in series with the single wire line, does not affect the current measured in the Avramenko plug circuit at the end of the line!
-11 The single wire current seems to completely “ignore” those components, hinting at superconductive properties!
+Also, placing a 10 kΩ resistor, a capacitor, or an inductor in series with the single wire line, does not affect the current measured in the Avramenko plug circuit at the end of the line!
+8 The single wire current seems to completely “ignore” those components, hinting at superconductive properties!
 They do not seem to adhere to Ohm’s Law or Kirchoff’s Laws.

 Knowing this, the following claim from the Avramenko patent makes sense.